Rental Application Forms: What to Include & Free Templates

 3. Property Information

-One of the first pieces of information on an application rental form should be property information.
-This helps identify which property the tenant is looking to occupy, and is quite important if you own multiple rental units.
-The property information should be specific and include the full street address, including unit number, if applicable, city, state, and ZIP code.
+Property information should be one of the first pieces of information on a leasing application form.
+This helps identify the property the tenant wants to occupy and is crucial if you own multiple rental units.
+Property information should be specific and include the complete street address, unit number, city, state, and ZIP code.

-Identifying the rental property and unit ensures there is no confusion between the landlord and prospective tenant.
-Because a landlord may have multiple units available in the same building with different unit layouts and unit pricing, having the right property information will help landlords screen the tenant appropriately for that unit.
+Identifying the rental property and unit ensures no confusion between the landlord and prospective tenant.
+Because a landlord may have multiple units available in the same building with different layouts and pricing, having the right property information will help landlords screen the tenant appropriately for a specific unit.

 4. Applicant Information

-All standard rental applications include a section for applicant information.
+All basic rental application templates include a section for applicant information.
 This information tells you who exactly is applying to live on the property and allows landlords to use it to verify identity.
 The information provided in this section also helps landlords pull accurate tenant reports.

 Key application information requested on rental applications is as follows: